Free Budapest Walking Tour by JetSettingFools.com

 Spires and dome of Budapest Parliament Building in Hungary

+MAP.
 A first look at the Hungarian Parliament Building up close often stops visitors in their tracks.
-The colossal building is much larger than most people anticipate.
+The colossal structure is much larger than most anticipate.

 The Budapest Parliament stretches for 879 feet along the bank of the Danube River – and ranks as the world’s third largest Parliament building.

-If time allows, walk around the entire structure so that you can gaze at it from all directions.
+If time allows, gaze at it from all directions.
 Just make sure to end up in Kossuth Square.

 Budapest Parliament Tour: Visitors can see the magnificent interior of the Budapest Parliament Building, but only with paid admission.
 Highlights of the 45-minute tour includes the lavish central staircase and the Hungarian Crown Jewels.
-We highly recommend booking a tour in advance if you want to see the inside of Parliament.
-Find out more!
+We recommend booking a tour in advance.

 Kossuth Square